isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 “You want to write something?
 About me?”

-That Saturday morning in December, it’s just past 8.30 am when I set off with Uncle Maurice and his 18-year-old grandson, Jeremy, in his open boat named Lucy.
+That Saturday morning in December, it’s just past 8.30 am when I set off with Uncle Maurice and his 18-year-old grandson, Jeremy, in his open boat named *Lucy*.
 His cropped-close white bristles are hidden under a black cap and he’s wearing a white polo tee that says “Irish Harrier Pub” on the back.

 The water glitters.
 My notebook and camera are waterproofed in plastic and ready to go.
 At my feet at the bottom of the boat is a one-day-use orange lifejacket, still in its clear wrap, and the fishing nets.
 The planks we sit on are worn smooth, bleached by the sun.
 Even if I run my fingers along the edge of the boards, I don’t feel any splinters.